ATREYA2002/Drviki-Automation/README.md

 4. Deploy to EC2 instance using SSH and SCP.
 5. Replace the previous container if running.

 This ensures seamless, automated deployment whenever code is pushed to `main`.
+The environmnet variables are stored as secrets in github repository.
 <img width="940" height="445" alt="image" src="https://github.com/user-attachments/assets/7cdbc4d7-dac0-4fd2-80e6-3c2c66eadafe" />

 The workflow also include a healthcheck curl endpoint working.